loganmarchione/loganmarchione.com/content/posts/2022/09/index.md

 ## Current configuration and goals

-Right now, my only storage in the DeskMini H470 is a single [Samsung 970 Pro 512GB NVMe SSD](https://semiconductor.samsung.com/consumer-storage/internal-ssd/970pro/).
+Currently, my only storage in the DeskMini H470 is a single [Samsung 970 Pro 512GB NVMe SSD](https://semiconductor.samsung.com/consumer-storage/internal-ssd/970pro/).

-{{< img src="20220830_001.jpg" alt="samsung 970 pro" >}}
+{{< img src="20220901_001.jpg" alt="samsung 970 pro" >}}

 By [default](https://pve.proxmox.com/wiki/Installation), Proxmox uses 25% of the disk for root storage, 12.5% of the disk for swap (max 8GB), then the rest for LVM storage (mainly for VMs/CTs).
 Below is my current partition layout.
-I will mention that backups, ISOs, and container templates are stored on a physically separate NAS.
+Note that backups, ISOs, and container templates are stored on a physically separate NAS, so their storage is not taken into account here.

 ```
 nvme0n1                      259:0    0 476.9G  0 disk